Online Bachelor of Fine Arts in Art – Digital Photography

 Do you need a degree in photography to be a photographer?

-While a photography degree is not required to work in the field, it can prove indispensable for several reasons.
+While a photography degree concentration is not required to work in the field, it can prove indispensable for several reasons.
 For example, the curriculum teaches you how to use photography as a form of creative expression and exposes you to useful digital photography techniques.
 You’ll also learn to participate in a large community of peers and mentors.

-Will my photography degree say 'online'?
+Will my art degree with a concentration in digital photography say 'online'?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
 That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

 Please note your diploma will state the degree you earn: Bachelor of Arts in art.
 Your concentration in digital photography will not appear on your diploma, but it will be noted on your transcripts.